 - Commissioning test schedule – setting out the expected timing of activities.

-AEMO has produced a guideline on commissioning requirements, and a template for commissioning and R2 testing plans (see the Related Guides and Policies section below).
+AEMO has produced a guideline on commissioning requirements and a template for commissioning and R2 testing plans (see the Related Guide and Policies section below).

 2. Advice on material inter-network impact.
 This must be submitted at least 80 business days before expected synchronisation, if the facility will have such an impact.
 AEMO will determine if inter-network tests are required.

 3. Commissioning results.
 These must be submitted within three months of completing commissioning.
-The commissioning report should demonstrate compliance with the agreed performance standards.
-If the test results indicate that the facility does not perform as expected, its capability to meet the performance standards may require reassessment.
+The commissioning report should demonstrate compliance with the relevant agreed performance standards.
+If the test results indicate the connecting system does not perform as expected, the plant's capability to meet the performance standards may require reassessment.
 Any non-compliance needs to be reported to AEMO (see AEMO’s non-compliance reporting page).

-Monitoring of some performance standards (such as those associated with clauses S22.214.171.124 and S126.96.36.199 of the Rules) can only be achieved by permanently installing high speed data recorders, which capture network events as they occur.
+Monitoring of some performance standards (such as those associated with clauses S188.8.131.52 and S184.108.40.206 of the Rules) can only be achieved by permanently installing high speed data recorders which capture network events as they occur.
 AEMO strongly recommends such monitors are installed, especially for distributed generation, such as wind and solar generating systems.

 You will require the following documents for this stage:

-- Complete data and model packages – see AEMO’s Modelling requirements pages.
+- Complete data and model packages – see AEMO’s Modelling requirements page

 At this stage you may find the following documents useful: